skadistats/clarity-examples/README.md

 4. This starts the processing run.
 Your annotated method onMessage() will be called back whenever clarity finds an allchat-message in the replay.

-### Building the examples
+### Building / running the examples

-All provided examples can be build with Maven.
-The build process yields an "uber-jar", that is a jar containing all the dependencies, which can be called from the command line easily without having to set a correct classpath.
+All provided examples can be build with Gradle.
+The build process yields an "uno-jar", that is a jar containing all the dependencies, which can be called from the command line easily without having to set a correct classpath.
+Alternatively, you can use Gradle to run an example directly.

+All following commands have to be issued in the root of the project.

+#### Building

+Windows:

+    gradlew.bat <exampleName>Package

+Linux / Mac:

+    ./gradlew <exampleName>Package

+#### Running the built uno-jar

+Windows:

+    java -jar build\libs\<exampleName>.jar replay.dem

+Linux / Mac:

+    java -jar build/libs/<exampleName>.jar replay.dem

+#### Running from Gradle

+Windows:

+    gradlew.bat <exampleName>Run --args "path\to\replay.dem"

+Linux / Mac:

+    ./gradlew <exampleName>Run  --args "path/to/replay.dem"

 ### Logging